sio/potyarkin.com/content/posts/20171007-software-translation.md

 I was twelve when a friend of mine gave me a book on photo editing.
-The authors explained how images are stored on computers, what is the difference between raster and vector graphics, but it was mostly centered on using Adobe Photoshop - version 7.0, if I recall correctly.
+The authors explained how images are stored on computers, what is the difference between raster and vector graphics, but the narrative was mostly centered on using Adobe Photoshop - version 7.0, if I recall correctly.
 And that was one large useless book.
 Because the authors used the English version of that editor and all we've had was the translated one.